cchdo/joa.ucsd.edu/index.md

       <div class="col-lg-9 text-center text-lg-left">
         <h3 class="cta-title">Outreach</h3>
         <p class="cta-text">Where do the data on this site come from?
 Take our 'virtual research cruise': Read the proposal, explore the decks of SIO's R/V Roger Revelle, watch at-sea documentaries with scientists, technical specialists, students, and crew, read weekly reports, and examine the final data.</p>
+        <p class="cta-text">Create a data exploration and analysis project using Java OceanAtlas and data from this site.
+We provide both general and specific project ideas and also guides to fruitful techniques for carrying out the projects.</p>
       </div>
       <div class="col-lg-3 cta-btn-container text-center">
         <a class="cta-btn align-middle" href="{{'/outreach/virtualcruise/' | relative_url}}">Explore</a>